-Due to the timing of the Police Service Board meeting, where the Police Services presents their draft budget details, City Finance staff had included an estimated overall increase to the Police Budget of six per cent in the draft budget.
-At the November 17, 2022 Police Service Board Meeting an 11.53 per cent increase was approved and is reflected in the budget highlights.
-The police budget increase will be presented and addressed during the Budget Deliberation Day meeting, January 10, 2023.
+Due to the timing of the Police Service Board meeting, where the Police Services will present their draft budget details, City Finance staff has included an estimated overall increase to the Police Budget of six per cent.
+Full details of the Police Budget will not be known until approved at the November 17, 2022 Police Service Board Meeting.
+Changes in the police budget will be presented and addressed during the 2023 Budget Deliberation Day meeting held in January 2023.